harvester/harvester/enhancements/20230327-harvester-seeder-integration.md

 The addon will deploy Seeder with `EMBEDDED_MODE` set to `true`.

-In this mode the provisioning controllers are not bootstrapped, however the following controllers are bootstrapped
+In this mode, the provisioning controllers are not bootstrapped.
+However, the following controllers are bootstrapped:

 * local cluster controller
 * local node contorller